marcelotto/spread2rdf/README.md

 default value for this parameter is ```:A2```.

 ###### ```subject``` parameter
-This parameter specifies the construction of subject resources of rows.
+This parameter specifies the construction of subject resources from rows.
 It expects a hash with further sub-parameters as its value:
 - ```uri```: Defines the rules to construct an URI for the subject.
   Possible values are: